Everything you need to know about being a supervisor.

 Per Oregon rule, all clinical social work associates are required to only practice while under a board approved plan of supervision.
 A CSWA is not a license to practice without meeting the supervision requirements.
 Once you have read the materials below, and submit all qualifications, you may complete a plan of supervision to be assigned to a CSWA.

 - Must be a licensed clinical social worker, clinical psychologist licensed in Oregon or a psychiatrist licensed in Oregon. (the latter two only for up to half of the required supervision hours)

 - Must have completed two years of licensed practice prior to assuming supervision of a CSWA.

 - Must maintain an Active or Semi-Retired license by renewal and continuing education every two years.

-- Must have documented, and maintain at least six hours of continuing education training in the area of supervision, current within five years.
-Continuing education must be in accordance with the boards requirements.
+of an associate and must complete at least six (6) hours of continuing education on supervision every five years;.
 Please see the Continuing Education page for a list of approved credentialing bodies.

 - Must have taken and passed the Oregon Rules and Laws Exam within the last five years, and every five years after.

 Submit required documentation by email to email@example.com or fax to 888-252-1046.

 What is supervision?